EPR (nuclear reactor): Plants under construction

-In January 2022, it was announced that more time was needed for the repair of faulty welds and the solving of other issues.
-In December 2022, EDF announced a further delay of at least six months with an estimated cost increase of €500 million due to more work to establish a new process for the stress relieving heat treatment of some welds close to sensitive equipment.
-Fuel loading is now forecast for early 2024.
-Estimated total costs increased to €13.2 billion.

 Hinkley Point C (United Kingdom)

 Hinkley Point C is a nuclear power station under construction with two EPR reactors and an electrical output of 3,200 MWe in Somerset, England.

 The EPR underwent Generic Design Assessment by the Office for Nuclear Regulation, along with the Westinghouse AP1000.
 Interim Design Acceptance Confirmations were postponed until lessons from the Fukushima Daiichi nuclear disaster had been taken into account.
 EDF bought British Energy in 2009.
 EDF planned to build 4 new EPRs, subject to electricity pricing agreement with the government.
 Areva has signed a strategic partnership with Rolls-Royce to support the build of EPRs.
 On 19 March 2013, the Development Consent Order granting planning permission for Hinkley Point C was given, but negotiations with the UK government about electricity pricing, and project financing with private investors, still needed to be concluded.